 The Gluten Free Whitstable Guide to Restaurants – The full-on eating experience

 Whitstable is well-served by restaurants that can cater for Coeliacs and gluten-avoiders.
 Most venues are independent and food is cooked fresh to order (with menus that vary according to available local produce).
 Thus, they can usually offer flexibility to tweak ingredients and dishes to meet dietary need.
 If in doubt… ask!

 Harbour Garden (Harbour) and Burger Buoys ★

 South Quay, The Harbour, Whitstable CT5 1AB

 01227 271199 – www.harbourgardencafe.co.uk

-The Harbour Garden is one of my absolute favourites for food in Whitstable.
+The Harbour Garden is one of my absolute favourites for gluten free food in Whitstable.
 And it has the added bonus of beautiful views across the harbour while dining.
-Eating is mainly seasonally ‘al fresco’, although there is a smaller covered (and heated) area at the back of the restaurant.
+Eating can be seasonally ‘al fresco’, although there is a smaller covered (and heated) area at the back of the restaurant.

 Royal Native Oyster Stores – Whitstable Oyster Company – Fish Restaurant ★